jasonzissman/gamification-engine/readme.md

 [Detailed API documentation](docs/api.md)

 ## TODO!!!!
+* Make sample application with UI (for docs)
+* Add support for goal expiration!
+Should not process criteria/goals that are no longer applicable.
 * Swagger
 * Can we support a broader character set for goals and events?
 Feels needlessly restrictive right now.
-* Add support for goal expiration!
-Should not process criteria/goals that are no longer applicable.
 * Push notifications when goal completed.
 * More unit and integration tests
-* Update readme
 * Cache calls to database
 * General authorization approach.
 Access tokens?
 * Put in timing/profiling options to warn if things are going too slow